National Air Transportation Association

-The National Air Transportation Association (NATA) is the public policy group that represents the interests of the general aviation business community before the Congress and federal, state and local government agencies.
+The National Air Transportation Association (NATA) is the public policy group that represents the interests of the general aviation business community before the United States Congress and federal, state and local government agencies.
 NATA, founded in 1940, represents nearly 2,300 aviation businesses.

 NATA's member companies provide a broad range of services to general aviation, the airlines and the military.
 They also directly serve the traveling public by providing fuel, on-demand air charter, aircraft rental, storage, and flight training.
 Other services include aircraft maintenance, parts sales, and line support as well as business aircraft or fractional ownership fleet management.
 NATA member companies also provide airline baggage and cargo handling services.

-In addition to giving the association's constituents a voice in Washington, D.C., NATA membership offers a number of ancillary benefits including its annual Aviation Business & Legislative Conference, Congressional Reception and Air Charter Summit and its highly regarded Safety 1st Professional Line Service Training (PLST) program.
-Considered the industry standard in line service training program, the PLST program has instructed over 16,000 line service specialists in safe aircraft handling procedures.
+NATA represents its members in Washington, D.C., and organizes events including the annual Aviation Business & Legislative Conference, Congressional Reception and Air Charter Summit.
+It also offers the Safety 1st Professional Line Service Training (PLST) program, which has trained more than 16,000 line service specialists in aircraft handling procedures.